 - Books, books and more books from around the globe

-- Art materials to help kids learn inclusion and acceptance
+- Accepting Diversity in the Pre-K Classroom offers products that help kids learn inclusion and acceptance

 - Photographs, posters, displays that highlight a variety of people and cultures (Guess where you can find these…Creative Diversity, that’s where!)